systemd.path — Path unit configuration

 Internally, path units use the inotify(7) API to monitor file systems.
 Due to that, it suffers by the same limitations as inotify, and for example cannot be used to monitor files or directories changed by other machines on remote NFS file systems.

-If a path unit is beneath another mount point in the file system hierarchy, a dependency between both units is created automatically.
+If a path unit is beneath another mount unit in the file system hierarchy, both a requirement and an ordering dependency between both units are created automatically.

 DefaultDependencies=false is used,